pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 The South Dakota Dynasty Trust represents the cornerstone of the Legacy Codex's multi-generational wealth preservation strategy.
 This chapter provides a comprehensive guide to understanding, forming, and administering a South Dakota Dynasty Trustâ€”the ultimate vehicle for protecting and perpetuating wealth across 365+ years.

 Unlike traditional trusts limited by the rule against perpetuities, South Dakota Dynasty Trusts offer perpetual existence, zero state income tax, superior asset protection, and complete privacy.
-For families like the Ohu Familyâ€”Ikechukwu Polycarp Nnamdi Ohu and Judith Huchukwuyem Ohu, with beneficiaries [Beneficiary 1], [Beneficiary 2], [Beneficiary 3], and Ikechukwu Polycarp Nnamdi Ohu [Primary Principal]â€”this structure provides the foundation for building wealth that serves generations beyond your lifetime.
+For families like the Ohu Familyâ€”Ikechukwu Polycarp Nnamdi Ohu and Judith Huchukwuyem Ohu, with beneficiaries Ivan Osemeke Ohu, Jeremy Chiwuikem Ohu, Kikachukwu Theodore Ohu, Chimenime Xavier Ikechukwu Ohu, and Ikechukwu Polycarp Nnamdi Ohuâ€”this structure provides the foundation for building wealth that serves generations beyond your lifetime.

 This chapter will guide you through every aspect of the South Dakota Dynasty Trust, from understanding why South Dakota is the optimal jurisdiction, through the complete formation process, to detailed analysis of trust provisions and trustee architecture.
 By the end of this chapter, you will have the knowledge and tools necessary to implement this powerful wealth preservation structure.